 Stunned by the turn of events, he returned to court blinded with a desire for revenge.
 Engrossed in feelings of betrayal and rage, he vowed to take revenge on all womankind by beginning a monstrous tradition: he would take a new virgin wife every night, only to behead her the following morning, so as to not allow her the opportunity to cheat.

-In the sultan’s madness, the kingdom slowly became a hostile place for all young women.
+In the sultan's madness, the kingdom slowly became a hostile place for all young women.
 Families fled elsewhere with their daughters as the sultan continued with his rage-filled murder.
 Sick with worry, the vizier urged his daughters to leave.
-He had to stay in the capital and
+He had to stay in the capital and fulfil his duties, but his two daughters, Scheherazade and Dunyazad, could flee.
+Here the story gets interesting, as Scheherazade refuses to leave – and instead insists on becoming the sultan's next bride.

 After many attempts to try and make her see sense, and much to the vizier's dismay, Scheherazade and the sultan were married.

-On Scheherazade's wedding night, as a last wish, she begged for her sister’s company.
+On Scheherazade's wedding night, as a last wish, she begged for her sister's company.
 Dunyazad joined them and requested one last tale from her sister.
-With the sultan’s approval, Scheherazade started her very first story.
-So captivating and
+With the sultan's approval, Scheherazade started her very first story.
+So captivating and mesmerising were her charm and her storytelling capabilities, it was almost dawn before anyone realised.
+Clever Scheherazade ended the night's storytelling on a captivating turn, leaving her audience on edge, wanting more.
+The sultan was so engrossed in Scheherazade's story that – to everybody's surprise – he allowed her to live one extra night to finish it.

 The creator of this painting is Sophie Gengembre Anderson, a British artist born in France.
 Heavily influenced by Neo-Classicism and Pre-Raphaelitism, Anderson's work reflected both styles and often included rosy-cheeked children.
 Due to most of Anderson's themes being considered 'sentimental', and her tendency to illustrate home life, women and children, her work sometimes gets written off as kitsch, or as 'just for women'.
 This suggestive notion – that Anderson's paintings can only be enjoyed by women – is a preposterous thought.
 Most of history has been told, painted and recorded by – and one could argue, for – men.
 During Anderson's time, exploring themes that would interest and include female audiences as much as their male counterparts was a pioneering concept.